-The Florida Teachers Lead Program Stipend: 1012.71: Stipulates how funds are to be appropriated to public school teachers (including employed by charter schools) for the Florida Teachers Lead Program Stipend to purchase classroom materials and supplies used in the instruction of students in prekindergarten through grade 12.
+The Florida Teachers Classroom Supply Assistance Program: 1012.71: Stipulates how funds are to be appropriated to public school teachers (including employed by charter schools) for the Florida Teachers Lead Program Stipend to purchase classroom materials and supplies used in the instruction of students in prekindergarten through grade 12.

 Charter school exemption from ad valorem taxes: 196.1983: Establishes that facilities housing charter schools are exempt from ad valorem taxes.

 Annual financial audit reports: 218.39: Establishes the requirements by which charter schools must perform an annual financial audit by an independent certified public accountant.